Ann Davies (actress)

-Ann Cuerton Davies (25 November 1934 – 26 April 2022) was an English actress.
-Davies was the wife of actor Richard Briers until his death in February 2013, and the mother of actress Lucy Briers and Katie Briers.
-She also acted with Briers in the films Peter's Friends (1992) and In the Bleak Midwinter (1995).
+Ann Cuerton Briers (25 November 1934 – 26 April 2022), better known by her stage name Ann Davies, was an English actress.
+Davies was the wife of actor Richard Briers until his death in February 2013, and the mother of actress Lucy Briers and Kate Briers.
+She acted with her husband in the films Peter's Friends (1992), In the Bleak Midwinter (1995) and Run for Your Wife (2012).

 One of her earliest television appearances was as the character Jenny in the BBC series Doctor Who in the story entitled The Dalek Invasion of Earth.
 In 2003, Davies appeared in an episode of the series Doctors as the character Annette Ludlow.

-Davies appeared alongside her husband in the radio adaptation of the TV series Brothers in Law.
+Davies also appeared alongside her husband in the radio adaptation of the TV series Brothers in Law as well as in two episodes of the sitcom Ever Decreasing Circles.

-Davies died on 26 April 2022, at the age of 87.
+Davies died aged 87, on 26 April 2022.